h2non/videoshow/README.md

 Simple programmatic interface for node/io.js to create basic video slides from images using [ffmpeg](http://ffmpeg.org)

-With `videoshow` you to create videos form images with audio, subtitles and fade-in/out transitions.
+With `videoshow` you can easily create videos from images with audio, subtitles and fade-in/out transitions.
 Take a look to the [examples](https://github.com/h2non/videoshow/tree/master/examples) to see the supported features

 Still beta